 The turbochargers can fail usually only on the abused diesel engines, but more often on the weakest 2.7 l unit.
 However in a lot of cases only the turbocharger actuator arm will seize up which is not expensive to fix.

-“signs of failed turbochargers: blue smoke at start up or acceleration, or excessive whining sounds from the engine”
+“signs of a failed turbocharger: blue smoke at start up or acceleration, or excessive whining sounds from the engine”

 “Keep in mind that the diesel engines should not use any oil at all.
 If they have even the slightest oil consumption then most probably the turbochargers will have something to do with this.
 So you should definitely check the oil level regularly mainly on cars which have more than 120 000 km.
 And if you have oil consumption then don’t just top up the oil and act like nothing happened.
 Ignoring this is not the best idea”

-Lastly the EGR valve can fail, again mostly on the older 2.7l V6 engines + the 8 cylinder diesel engine can have cracked intercooler hoses, so it’s good to occasionaly check them and if one of them is cracked then it’s good to preventively change the other one as well.
+Lastly the EGR valve can fail, again mostly on the older 2.7l V6 engines + both of the diesel engines can have cracked intercooler hoses, so it’s good to occasionaly check or preventively replace them.

 Of course use these diesel engine cars mainly for longer journeys, use high quality fuel/eventually some good quality additives to at least minimize the various issues with injectors, clogged DPF or clogged EGR.